-We surveyed 403 students who had a summer job in 2019 to answer commonly asked questions.
+Summerjobs.com.au surveyed 403 students who had a summer job to answer commonly asked questions.
 Here are their tips to help you land a summer job.

 1. "Who is hiring during the Christmas period?"

 Most jobs are in retail - but a good handful of jobs are in hospitality and warehouse work.
 So, go where the jobs are!